-Prosecuting Agencies Are There to Help
+\ Prosecuting Agencies Are There To Help

-If the perpetrator has been charged, and you would like to follow the progress of the case, you may contact the nearest District Attorney's Office, or Municipal Prosecutor's Office to you.
+If the perpetrator has been charged, and you would like to follow the progress of the case, you may contact the nearest District Attorney's Office, or Municipal Prosecutor's Office.
 They may also have a designated victim/witness coordinator who is available to assist you during the length of the case.
-This information is located on the very back of this booklet.